-We prove a generalisation of the Brill-Noether theorem for the variety of special divisors $W_d^r(C)$ on a general curve C of prescribed gonality.
-Our main theorem gives a closed formula for the dimension of $W_d^r(C)$ .
-We build on previous work of Pflueger, who used an analysis of the tropical divisor theory of special chains of cycles to give upper bounds on the dimensions of Brill-Noether varieties on such curves.
-We prove his conjecture, that this upper bound is achieved for a general curve.
+ABSTRACT.
+We prove a generalization of the Brill-Noether theorem for the variety of special divisors $W_d^r(C)$ on a general curve C of prescribed gonality.
+The main result calculates the dimension of the largest component of $W_d^r(C)$ .
+We build on previous work of Pflueger, who used an analysis of the tropical divisor theory on special chains of cycles to give upper bounds on the dimensions of Brill-Noether varieties on such curves.
+We prove his conjecture, that this upper bound is achieved for a general curve of gonality k.
 Our methods introduce logarithmic stable maps as a systematic tool in Brill-Noether theory.
-A precise relation between the divisor theory on chains of cycles and the corresponding tropical maps theory is exploited to prove new regeneration theorems for linear series with negative Brill-Noether number.
-The strategy involves blending an analysis of obstruction theories for logarithmic stable maps with the geometry of Berkovich curves.
+A precise relation between the divisor theory on chains of cycles and the corresponding tropical maps theory is exploited via a logarithmic deformation-obstruction calculation to yield new regeneration theorems for linear series with negative Brill-Noether number.
 To show the utility of these methods, we provide a short new derivation of lifting for special divisors on a chain of cycles with generic edge lengths, proved using different techniques by Cartwright, Jensen, and Payne.
-A crucial technical result is a new realisability theorem for tropical stable maps in obstructed geometries, generalising a well-known theorem of Speyer on genus 1 curves to arbitrary genus.
+A crucial technical result is a new realization theorem for tropical stable maps in obstructed geometries, generalizing a fundamental theorem of Speyer on genus 1 curves to arbitrary genus.